Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Conclusions and Discussions

 \item We have focused on the simple goodness-of-fit problem in this paper, in which $\pip$ is fully specified.
 A natural extension is the composite goodness-of-fit problem in which $\pip$ is not fully specified but assumed to be in a known set.
 A similar generalized error exponent concept should exist for the composite case.

 \item There are many other problems for which the approach presented in this paper is relevant.
-Examples include the classification problem \citep{ziv88p278, gut89p401, kelwagtulvis12p1}, the problem of testing whether two distributions are close \citep{batforrubsmiwhi00p259, achjaforlpan11p47}, and probability estimation over a large or unknown alphabet \citep{wagviskul11p3207, sanorlvis07p638, orlsanzha03p179}.
+Examples include the classification problem \citep{ziv88p278, gut89p401, kelwagtulvis13p782}, the problem of testing whether two distributions are close \citep{batforrubsmiwhi00p259, achjaforlpan11p47}, and probability estimation over a large or unknown alphabet \citep{wagviskul11p3207, sanorlvis07p638, orlsanzha03p179}.

-\quad In the recent work \citep{huamey12p2586} it is shown how to adapt the methods presented to the classification problem.
+\quad In the recent work \citep{huamey12p2586} it is shown how to adapt the methods presented in this paper to the classification problem.
 The generalized error exponent analysis is applied to characterize the different ways in which the number of training samples and the number of test samples affect the performance of classification algorithms.

 \item Topological structure often contains critical information that is easily ignored in the approaches focused on in this work.
 In particular, in this paper we have not considered any notion of distance between points in the alphabet.
 Other approaches such as the support vector machine, or more recent work such as \citep{wriyangansasyi09p210} are based primarily on topology.
 It will be desirable to create a coherent bridge between the approach developed here and topological approaches to hypothesis testing.
 It is likely that current information-theoretic tools can help to create these bridges, such as concepts from lossy source-coding.
 We are also considering extensions of the work described here to the feature selection problem of \cite{unndaymeysurvee11p1587,huamey10p1618} in which $m$ is interpreted as the number of features rather than the alphabet size. \end{compactnumerate} \appendices